Do you wish you could stop spending money?

 Find yourself wishing you could “afford it”?

-The biggest excuse you have for not taking action on your dreams that you can’t afford to.
+The biggest excuse you have for not taking action on your dreams is that you can’t afford to.

 So how do you go from spending like crazy on every little thing that you need and don’t need?